 The Commission recognises we are visitors to the country we travel across and work in and that many of our Local Commissioners are Traditional Owners and Elders of their communities.
 The Commission acknowledges and pays our respects to the Traditional Owners, Elders and Teachers of these lands; to those of the past whose unseen hands guide the actions and decisions of the Commissioners today; to those of the present working for their communities setting the example for the next generation and to those of the future, the Elders not yet born who will inherit the legacy of our efforts.

 Commissioner Kaylene O’KEEFE grew up in Mount Isa before moving to her parents’ home town of Doomadgee in 1990.
 Married to Dwayne O’Keefe since 2001, Doomadgee Commissioner O’Keefe is a mother to three daughters.
-Her past employment has included time working at the local store, in accounts at the Doomadgee Aboriginal Shire Council and as a Family Support Worker with Remote Area Aboriginal & Torres Strait Islander Child Care.
+Her past employment has included time working at the local store, in accounts at the Doomadgee Aboriginal Shire Council and as a Family Support Worker with RAATSICC.
 Kaylene hopes that her role as a Local Commissioner with the Family Responsibilities Commission will enable her to play a significant part in improving outcomes for Doomadgee families.
 Doomadgee Commissioner O’Keefe enjoys camping, fishing and spending time with her family, in particular her young grandson.

 Commissioner Guy DOUGLAS (Waanyi / Gangalidda Clans) has always lived in Doomadgee, apart from a year spent completing his education at Atherton High School.
-He has worked as an Aboriginal Health Worker and Senior Community Worker with Save the Children, and is currently employed as a Community Police Liaison Officer.
+He has worked as an Aboriginal Health Worker, Senior Community Worker and Police Liaison Officer and is currently employed at Save the Children as a project worker for the Doomadgee Deadly Homes Program.
+In this role Local Commissioner Douglas provides education, support and referral to community members who are elderly and in need of assistance tidying up their homes and managing hygiene.
 Doomadgee Commissioner Douglas is married to Cecilia, is father to six children and they have one grandchild.
 Guy, along with his wife, has spent many years volunteering with young people in the community and as a leader of the local Brethren Church.
 When he is not busy coaching the local women’s softball team, ‘The Bushfires’, he likes nothing better than to go back out on country to hunt, fish and camp.
 Doomadgee Commissioner Douglas is a firm believer that education must begin at home from a young age to form a strong foundation for the future.

 Commissioner Elaine CAIRNS (Waanyi Lardil Clan) moved to Doomadgee from Mornington Island in 1969.
 She completed her junior education at Doomadgee State School before moving to Malanda to complete years 9 and 10.
 A mother of six, grandmother to 17 and great grandmother to six, Elaine has firm ties to several clans within the community and derives great joy from her extended family.
 A strong Indigenous woman, Local Commissioner Cairns worked as a cleaner and receptionist at the Doomadgee Aboriginal Shire Council, served as Deputy Mayor from 2004 to 2007, acted as Mayor for six months in 2007 and was a Councillor from 2012 to 2016.
 Previously Doomadgee Commissioner Cairns spent one and a-half years as a chef at the Doomadgee Hospital and nine and a-half years as a Centrelink agent before becoming a Councillor.
 She has also been involved with the Indigenous Women’s Forum since 2004.
 In her capacity with the Forum she has travelled across Australia taking a stand against domestic violence towards Aboriginal women.
 Her view that strong Indigenous women can make a difference to the communities in which they live drives her ambition to contribute to building a better future for Doomadgee’s children.
+Currently Local Commissioner Elaine Cairns is employed at Save the Children with the Connected Beginnings Program where she works with community members to build resilience, develop cultural based activities and works with parents and carers to assist with early childhood development.
 Doomadgee Commissioner Cairns loves reading, gardening and spending time out bush, fishing and camping.
 As a hobby she also enjoys composing and writing poems and songs.